-- Supply DC electrical power to the timer and turn it on. - Load the small ball bearing in the clamp at the top of the Behr freefall apparatus.
-It is critical that you perform this operation gently so that you do not alter the height of the clamp from one trial to the next. - Measure the height d from the bottom of the ball bearing to the timer pad on the floor using the two-meter stick.
+- Measure the masses of the large and small ball bearings using the balance (don't forget to subtract the mass of the container). - Supply electrical power to the timer and turn it on. - Load the small ball bearing in the clamp at the top of the Behr freefall apparatus.
+It is critical that you perform this operation gently so that you do not alter the height of the clamp from one trial to the next.

+- Measure the height d from the bottom of the ball bearing to the timer pad on the floor using the two-meter stick.
 Do this more than once independently and average the results. - Reset the timer. - Release the ball bearing.
 The timer will begin counting thousandths of a second, and will stop when the ball bearing strikes the pad on the floor.
-Record the freefall time t.

-- Reload the ball bearing, reset the timer, and repeat for several trials, average the results. - Repeat the above steps for the larger ball bearing. - Move the clamp to approximately half the previous height and repeat the measurements for the small ball bearing.
+Record the freefall time t. - Reload the ball bearing, reset the timer, and repeat for at least 5 trials, averaging the results. - Repeat the above steps for the larger ball bearing. - Move the clamp to approximately half the previous height, measure the new height, and repeat the free fall measurements for the small ball bearing.